TheHoodedFoot/blastpit/README.md

 to the Wine directory, since the lmos ActiveX control will run under Wine.
 This can be useful for testing and development.

-Once installed, you can compile the Win32 blastpit library from your normal development environment (not the 32-bit chroot, if you used one) with the following command:
+Once installed, you can compile the Win32 blastpit code from your normal development environment (not the 32-bit chroot, if you used one) with the following command, which uses zig to cross-compile:

 ~~~{.sh}
 make clean cross